glower/bakku-app/README.md

 This version is unstable and under development, don't have any tests here.

 TODO (more like idea list):
+- [ ] refactor code duplication in storage/gdrive and storage/local
+- [ ] refactor snapshot code to work with different storages in the same time
+- [ ] refactor sync of snapshot
+- [ ] automate Windows build
 - [x] add recursive directory notifications for linux (not perfect)
 - [x] write storage plugin for local file system
 - [ ] write storage plugin for S3